 The best Mac apps help you get more out of your Mac by expanding on its capabilities and shoring up weaknesses.
 They make it easier and more enjoyable to use your Mac, boosting your productivity and helping you get more out of your device.

 With that in mind, we've pulled together this list of our favorite apps to install on a new Mac.
-Whether you just bought a slick new 24-inch Apple iMac 2021 or are looking for some new tools to augment your trustworthy MacBook Air 2020 (which is still one of the best MacBooks you can buy), these apps will help you make the most out of your Mac.
+Regardless of whether you own a laptop or desktop, these apps will help you make the most out of your Mac.

 Many of these apps are freely available on the Mac App Store, which you can access by clicking the App Store icon on your Mac's dock (if you can't find it, you can also open the Apple menu in the top-left corner and launch the App Store from there).
 The App Store is packed with thousands of apps of varying quality, which is why we've relied on our own hands-on experience and user reviews to build this list of the best Mac apps you can get.